 It will also help to use a wide range of betting accounts, this will help limit patterns.
 To reduce sharing of information vary any usernames too and don’t always withdraw all of your winnings straight away.

 There is nothing illegal about arbing but should you be caught by a fixed odds bookie doing it they will consider you a ‘professional’ and limit you accordingly.
 If you think it is unfair it is something you have signed up to in their T&C’s so not a lot can be done.

 Hedging Your Bets

-Conversely, and more commonly, a hedge can be used to guarantee a profit.
-Let's take the above example but say this time surprise news comes out after you've backed United at evens that two key players thought to be injured are declared fit.
+Conversely, and more commonly, a hedge can be used to find a profit.
+Let’s take the above example but say this time surprise news comes out after you’ve backed United at evens that two key players thought to be injured are declared fit.
 The price now instead shortens to 11/10 (1.91).
-If you now lay £102.09, again taking into account commission, you can guarantee a profit of £2.09.
+If you now lay £102.09, again taking into account commission, you can mathematically lock in a profit of £2.09.